PUPPY EXERCISE - CAUTION!

-In a domestic environment however, they spend most of their time either indoors, or outside on bowling green smooth lawns and smooth pathways.
-Add long untrimmed toenails to the picture and it's easy to understand why we may be setting up our dogs to fail in later life.
+In a domestic environment however, they spend most of their time either indoors, or outside on bowling green - smooth lawns and smooth pathways.

 A dog's toenail grows in a sabre shape with a blood vessel running along the length of each nail.
 This always stays the same distance from the tip of the nail.
 So as the nail grows, the blood vessel travels down with it.
 When the nail is cut or ground the blood vessel shrinks back upwards to maintain it's consistent distance from the nail tip.
 Nails can't be cut from too long to just right in one session because the shrinking process takes some time.

 If toenails have been allowed to get too long, a little is usually cut in sessions two weeks apart until the desired length is reached.
 The cut is always made just below the highest point of the arc shape of the nail so as to avoid a bleed.
 This place is easy to see on white nails, but with black nails the arc shape is a sure guide.